 - Goods sold to UK customers where the goods are in the UK at the point of sale, sold by an overseas seller and where an OMP facilitates the sale.

 B2B sales for less than £135 will also be subject to new rules.
-However, where the business customer is VAT registered in the UK and the goods are outside the UK at the point of sale, the UK VAT registered business provides the OMP or direct seller with a valid VAT registration, the VAT will be accounted for by the customer through a reverse charge.
+However, where the business customer is VAT registered in the UK and provides the seller with a valid VAT registration, the VAT will be accounted for by the customer through a reverse charge.

 For goods in the UK at the point of sale, the following will apply: